jxnl/blog/docs/writing/posts/advice.md

 ## You were just a child

-With me for a bit, I looked at all the stupid things I had done in the past, and all the things that happened to me that I didn't understand.
-Someone said to me "you were just a child" and it was honestly the most liberating thing I've ever heard.
+Stuck with me for a bit.
+I looked at all the stupid things I had done in the past, and all the things that happened to me that I didn't understand.
+Then someone said to me "you were just a child" and it was honestly the most liberating thing I've ever heard.
 I was just a child.
 I didn't know any better.
 I didn't know.

-Now, you also have to realize that this app applies to everyone else too.
-Its everyone's first time being a person.
+Now, you also have to realize that this applies to everyone else too.
+Its everyone's first time being a person, including your parents.

 ## Uncommunicated Expectations is premeditated resentment